PrityPatel/Memory-Game/user-stories.md

 ##MVP:

+  As a player, I would like to see the title of the game on the page, so I know what the game is.

   As a player, I would like to see the images of the cards I click on, so I know if I matched the cards.

   As a player, I would like to see the cards kept face up if I matched, so that I know what cards I should not click on again.